braedenwb/odin-recipes/README.md

 # Recipes
 Simple html website that displays a cooking recipe

-This is the first project in the Odin Project.
+This is the first project in the Odin Project.s